- Adjunct Faculty

 Deans and vice presidents are sponsors and have the unique opportunity to nominate individuals from their division to participate in the Leadership UD experience.
 The maximum number of nominations allowed per dean or vice president varies according to the number of employees per unit.
 Also factored in is the strong desire to bring diverse experiences and perspectives to the cohort.
 Each nominee must obtain supervisor and dean or vice president sign-off.

 - Candidates must be full-time employees for a minimum of one year at date of nomination.

 - Candidates should demonstrate a willingness to work collaboratively.

 - Candidates should demonstrate the ability to set and achieve goals, which is an indication of candidates' motivation and leadership potential.

 - Candidates should demonstrate an interest in learning about leadership, about leadership in higher education, about leadership at UD, and about their own leadership characteristics.
 This is achieved through past and/or current involvement and interest in the UD community.

 - Candidates should show potential to impact the UD community further.
 This is based on the applicant's ability to offer leadership abilities to benefit the UD community, to work with others at UD, and to provide initiative in critical areas.

-As Deans/Vice Presidents solicit nominations by others from within their respective areas, this optional tool for selection unit nominees might be of use in sorting through the various candidates in order to narrow the field to identify the few candidates to bring forward.
+This nomination form (.doc) is an optional tool that might be of use accepting nominations and identifying candidates to bring forward.
 Nominators/supervisors can be encouraged to submit answers to the questions on the form for each potential participant.